-Who doesn't love an interesting factoid?
-We flamin' well do, so here's a few interesting facts about Lisbon, Portugal.
+Who doesn't love an interesting fact?!
+Well we do, so here are a few interesting facts about Lisbon.

-The city of Lisbon is renowned for its nightlife, a hip-and-happening food scene, plenty of stunning architecture and tonnes of culture.
-Plus, Lisbon also boasts loads of rich and interesting history and plenty of beautiful beaches to lap up the mild climate.
+It's renowned for its nightlife, bustling food scene, stunning architecture and culture.
+It also boasts a rich and interesting history and plenty of beautiful beaches to lap up the mild climate.

 Lisbon is about 1364 miles from London, which brings us nicely to our next section...

-A better start to your Lisbon trip with Holiday Extras
+A better start to your trip with Holiday Extras

-We drove our car to a nearby airport carpark to leave our car for the few days we were away for our trip to Lisbon.
+We drove our car to an airport car park to leave our car for the few days we were away.
 We booked as soon as the trip was planned and got a really good deal.
-The money we saved went towards our airport lounge, where we had a hot lunch and far too many treat from the buffet.
+The money we saved went towards booking an airport lounge, where we had a hot lunch and lots of treats from the buffet.

-Armed with our tickets, passports and comprehensive Holiday Extras travel insurance, we were ready to fly to Lisbon.
+Armed with our tickets, passports and comprehensive Holiday Extras travel insurance, we were ready to fly!

 Getting to Lisbon from the UK

-Our journey from Gatwick took a little over 2-and-a-half hours.
-Arriving in Lisbon, we were pleased to find out that the airport is a mere 4-and-a-bit miles away, which means that hiring a car and driving, or hailing a taxi, should take about 20 minutes in good traffic.
-We opted for the latter and were that all-in-all, the journey was painless and relatively quick.
+Our journey from Gatwick took a little over 2 and a half hours.
+Arriving in Lisbon, we were pleased to find out that the airport is just over 4 miles away from the city, which means that hiring a car and driving, or hailing a taxi, should take about 20 minutes in good traffic.
+We opted for a taxu and the journey was painless and relatively quick.

 As for hire cars, there's nothing quite like the freedom of jumping in a car and driving off into the sunset.
-That being said, the streets of Lisbon are old and windy and weren't built for today's traffic.
-If you're planning on staying in the city, don't bother and opt to use public transport instead.
-Of course, if you're planning to explore local areas like Estoril and Cascais, then hiring a car in Lisbon is a no-brainer.
+However, the streets of Lisbon are old and winding so aren't built for today's traffic.
+If you're planning on staying in the city it's easier to use public transport instead.
+If you want to explore local areas like Estoril and Cascais, then hiring a car in Lisbon is a no-brainer.

-An alternative to getting to Lisbon by car, is taking the aerobus, which has two lines running to the main hotel areas and cost €4 per person, each way.
+An alternative to getting to Lisbon by car, is to take the aerobus, which runs two lines to the main hotel areas and costs €4 per person each way.

-It's worth noting, that like most major cities, there are plenty of public transport options to get you to the city centre.
-For example, the metro runs from 6am – 1am everyday, or the city bus.
-They're cheap compared to private transport but do allow for more time on your journey as they'll certainly take longer.
+Like most major cities there are plenty of public transport options to get you to the city centre.
+For example, the metro runs from 6am - 1am everyday, or there's the city bus.
+They're cheap compared to private transport but make sure you allow for more time on your journey as they'll certainly take longer.

 Public transport in Lisbon

 The metro is good choice if you're traveling long distances, but bear in mind that it doesn't cover all areas of the city.
-That being said, it's worth noting that Lisbon's metro system is one of cleanest in Europe and that most stations are open 6am – 1am, every day.
+Lisbon's metro system is one of cleanest in Europe and most stations are open 6am - 1am, every day.

 Lisbon has hundreds of buses and with 88 different routes, it's safe to assume that there's one going in your direction.
-For more information about navigating the buses and other transportation, we've got some tips coming up in a bit.
+For more information about navigating the buses and other transportation, we've got some tips coming up soon.

 How much is public transport?

-These cards cost €0.50 and can be topped up as you go and to demonstrate the savings check this out:
+These cards cost €0.50 and can be topped up as you go.
+Here are the differences in price:

-Planning on making at least 5 journeys over 24 hours?
-Save money and buy a 24-hour day pass.
+If you're planning on making at least 5 journeys over 24 hours sve money and buy a 24-hour day pass.
 It costs €6 and includes unlimited travel on all trams, metro, buses and lifts including the famous Santa Justa which usually costs €5 alone.

 A good tip is to pick up the transport map, Rede de Transportes de Lisboa, from the tourist office for timetables and prices.
-In our opinion, the best tourist office in the city is in Praça dos Restauradores inside the Palácio Foz, so if you're in the area head here for any help.
+We think the best tourist office in the city is in Praça dos Restauradores inside the Palácio Foz, so if you're in the area head there for any help.
 We would also recommend downloading google maps to help you navigate your way around without having to rely on wifi.

 Top things to do in Lisbon

-Where do we start when it comes to the top 5 things to do in Lisbon?
-In all honesty, there's a lot and our 48 hours was jam-packed, so to help you out here are our 5 favourite things to do in Lisbon during your trip:
+In all honesty, there's a lot to do and our 48 hours was jam-packed, so to help you out here are our 5 favourite things to do in Lisbon:

-OK, here us out!
 Firstly, they're a novel way of seeing Lisbon and since the city is so big, they're a great way to see as much as possible for very little money.
 Plus you're effectively killing two birds with one stone, particularly when you take the number 28 tram.
 This tram takes takes a circular route round the city and will also save your legs from a lot of walking.
-Oh, and also, this is especially savvy if you've bought a 24 hour transport ticket since this tram is included.
+It's especially savvy if you've bought a 24-hour transport ticket since it's included.

 Torre de Belém

-The Torre de Belém is an iconic tower that was built in the 16th century as part of Lisbon's defence system.
+The Torre de Belém is an iconic tower built in the 16th century as part of Lisbon's defence system.
 This stunning piece of architecture wouldn't be lost in Gondor with it's beautiful white bricks and ornate decor.
-You can find it by the harbour and it can only be reached via a walkway across the water.
+You'll find it by the harbour and it can only be reached via a walkway across the water.
 Definitely one for Instagram.

 Jardim de São Pedro

 Speaking of Instagram, budding photographers looking for panoramic views of Lisbon castle need to make their way up to Jardim de São Pedro de Alcântara.
-Fortunately you can jump on the Elevador da Gloria funicular lift to get there, otherwise, it's a hefty walk.
-It's worth though because there are also cute market stalls and plenty of live music.
+Fortunately you can take the Elevador da Gloria funicular lift to get there, otherwise, it's a hefty walk.
+It's worth it for some traditional market stalls and plenty of live music.

 Eat Portuguese custard tarts

-Treat yourself to a Portuguese custard tart, otherwise known as a Pastel de Nata, at the original cafe that sold them back in 1837.
-Pastéis de Belém has queues outside everyday due to their secret recipe that makes them the best in town.
-These tasty treats were first created some time before the turn of the 18th Century by the monks in the Jeronimos Monastery.
-Much like Guinness in Dublin, these delicacies definitely taste better on their home turf and if you don't believe, have two just to make doubly sure.
+Treat yourself to a Portuguese custard tart, otherwise known as Pastel de Nata, at the original cafe that sold them back in 1837.
+Pastéis de Belém has queues outside everyday because of their secret recipe that makes them the best in town.
+These tasty treats were first created before the turn of the 18th Century by the monks in the Jeronimos Monastery.
+Much like Guinness in Dublin, these delicacies definitely taste better on their home turf and if you don't believe it, have two just to make doubly sure.

 Hit the town and experience Lisbon nightlife

 Start and end your evening with a drink in the Bairro Alto area.
 The bars flood the streets with locals and tourists who come to drink portuguese beer, mojitos and caprinis until the early hours of the morning.
-If you want something a little sophisticated (at least to start with) head down to the waterfront of the river Tagus for cocktails and see where the night takes you.
+If you want something a little more sophisticated head down to the waterfront on the river Tagus for cocktails and see where the night takes you!

 What's the food like in Lisbon?

-Lisbon is a cosmopolitan city so you're going to be able to find every type of cuisine here.
-You will probably stumble across many 'Tasca' style restaurants along the back cobbled streets near the Bairro Alto area, serving rustic Portuguese dishes like stews, steaks, and fried or grilled fish.
+Lisbon is a cosmopolitan city so you'll find every type of cuisine here.
+You'll probably stumble across many tascas along the back cobbled streets near the Bairro Alto area, serving rustic Portuguese dishes like stews, steaks, and fried or grilled fish.

 What language do they speak in Lisbon?

-It should come as no surprise that Portuguese is the most-spoken language in Lisbon, in fact according to UNESCO, Portuguese is the fastest growing European language after English.
-We appreciate that while English is widely spoken, it's great to give the locals an opportunity to laugh at us, so here are a few tips and some phrases to get you by during your Lisbon trip.
+It should come as no surprise that Portuguese is the most-spoken language in Lisbon.
+In fact according to UNESCO, Portuguese is the fastest growing European language after English.
+While English is widely spoken, it's great to give the locals an opportunity to laugh at us, so here are a few tips and some phrases to get you by during your Lisbon trip.